CondeNast/Responsive-Design-Best-Practices/README.md

 ### So how do we do this?

-This repo contains example files of a non-responsive file (CM-offer.html) converted to responsive (CM-offer-responsive.hmtl).
+This repo contains example files of a non-responsive file (CM-offer.html) converted to responsive (CM-offer-responsive.html).
 This file is used for promotion of subscription offers for Bon Appetit.
 Ideally you begin the process with responsive in mind, but this example shows how to convert an existing page to a responsive design.

 What you'll see is all the inline styles and same-page `<style>` moved to an external file.
 We've reduced the unnecessary HTML and updated the classes to be more self-describing in nature.
 We've also created a new JS object (CN.offers) that serves to abstract the functions of the page and increase visibility and reduce redundant code.
 Sounds crazy?
 Keep reading and we'll explain everything!